Climate change and a population boom could dry up the Great Salt Lake in 5 years

 Once a week they hike out to try to collect brine fly larva samples, with the idea that they could keep some alive in their lab back in the city should more water re-enter the lake in the near future.

 The larvae are harder and harder to find.
-On a recent cloudy, bitter cold morning, Biedul pointed out mounds or "lumps" of lake desposits called microbialites.
-They should be mostly submerged, but today were protruding out along the receding shore.
+On a recent cloudy, bitter cold morning, Biedul pointed out mounds or "lumps" of lake deposits called microbialites.
+They should be mostly submerged, but this day were protruding out along the receding shore.
 She dug out a refractometer to measure the water's salinity.
-Researchers have been worried the current levels - upwards of 17% in places - are too salty to sustain life.
+Researchers have been worried the current levels — upwards of 17% in places — are too salty to sustain life.

 "We're kind of at the threshold," Biedul says.
 "If things get any saltier we're super worried."